As a natural Pearl collector, and a Brit I’ve always wanted to add a rare Scottish Freshwater Pearl to my collection.

 ‘Scottish’ Freshwater Pearls are found in the rivers of The Tay most famously, but also other fast flowing rivers such as the Spey.
 The Margaritifera Margaritifera species of Mussel in which the Pearls were found are now an endangered species and were awarded a protected status in 1998, making it ‘an offence to kill, injure, intentionally disturb or damage their habitat, or sell without a licence from the Scottish Executive’.

-Only two retailers, Cairncross of Perth and Alistir Wood Tait have a licence to deal in Scottish Pearls and these only if they can be certified to have been taken before 1998 as it is illegal to possess any taken since this date.
+Historically, only two retailers, Cairncross of Perth and Alistir Wood Tait have had a licence to deal in Scottish Pearls and these only if they can be certified to have been taken before 1998 as it is illegal to possess any taken since this date (we believe they are both ceased trading now).

 As Alistir Wood Tait says; ‘The pearls are characterised by a variety of natural colours and distinctive shapes which make every stone unique and highly sought after.
 They were traditionally fished by travelling people and a small band of professional fisher people during the summer months, some of whom, like Bill Abernethy (finder of famous pearl "Little Willie") have become minor celebrities in their own right.’